aramis-lab/MICCAI-educational-challenge-2020/intro.md

 ### Running the notebooks in the Cloud

-Some of the notebooks here proposed can be launched in a Google Colab instance, by clicking on the icon on the upper side of the page.
+Some of the notebooks can be launched in a Google Colab instance, by clicking on the icon in the upper side of the corresponding page.
+When launching the instace an initial step is proposed to set-up the notebook with the necessary software, this can take some time, particularly for the notebook "Prepare your neuroimaging data".
+Notebooks can be run indepedently.

 ## Troubleshooting